Division of Obstetric Anesthesiology

 Our Role in Patient Care

-The Division of Obstetric Anesthesiology’s philosophy is that all women should understand their pain relief options for childbirth.
-With this information, they can make informed decisions about whether and which type of pain relief they prefer.
+The Division of Obstetric Anesthesiology’s philosophy is that all patients should understand their options for pain relief during labor.
+With this knowledge, patients can then make informed decisions about whether and which type of pain relief they prefer.
 This approach is consistent with the position of the American College of Obstetrics and Gynecology: “Labor causes severe pain for many women.
-There is no other circumstance in which it is considered acceptable for an individual to experience severe pain amenable to safe intervention while the individual is under a physician’s care.… Maternal request is a sufficient medical indication for pain relief during labor.”
+There is no other circumstance in which it is considered acceptable for an individual to experience severe pain amenable to safe intervention while the individual is under a physician’s care. … Maternal request is a sufficient medical indication for pain relief during labor.”

-Our obstetric anesthesiologists serve as on-site, full-time consultants in the labor and delivery suite at NYU Langone’s Tisch Hospital and NYU Langone Hospital—Brooklyn.
+Our obstetric anesthesiologists serve as on-site, full-time consultants in the labor and delivery suites at Tisch Hospital, NYU Langone Hospital—Brooklyn, NYU Langone Hospital—Long Island, and NYU Langone Hospital—Suffolk.
 We assist our obstetric colleagues in the management of patient care, administer pain relief for labor and for cesarean delivery, and manage emergencies that may arise.
 Each year, nearly 6,000 women give birth at Tisch Hospital, and more than 80 percent receive epidural pain relief for labor.
-Among first-time mothers, more than 90 percent choose epidurals.

 Patient-Controlled Epidural Analgesia for Labor and Delivery